KermanX/vite-plugin-ms-clarity/README.md

 });
 ```

-You can also use a object as the potions defined below.
+You can also use an object as the option:

 ```js
 MsClarify({